20+ Strangest Stories of Greek Mythology

 5. Erysichthon and His Bottomless Stomach

 Next on the list of the strangest stories of Greek mythology is about Erysichthon.
 He is a greedy king who dared to chop down a sacred grove for Demeter.
-Infuriated, the goddess cursed him with an insatiable hunger.
-He devoured everything he could find, yet his stomach remained bottomless.
+The goddess was infuriated and cursed him with an insatiable hunger.
+He crammed down everything he could find, yet his stomach remained bottomless.

-He sold his wealth, his land, and even his daughter, to buy food, but the gnawing hunger never ceased.
+He sold his wealth, his land, and even his daughter to buy food, but the gnawing hunger never ceased.
 The curse consumed Erysichthon.
-He wasted away, a tragic reminder of the gods’ wrath and the dangers of greed.

 6. A Dolphin Captains a Ship

-Apollo, the sun god, craved a new oracle.
-He transformed into a dolphin.
+Apollo craved a new oracle, and he transformed into a dolphin.
 He guided a Cretan ship through treacherous waters to the hidden cove of Delphi.
-Terrified sailors watched the mystical creature steer their vessel.
+The sailors were terrified as a mystical creature steered their vessel.
 They did not know they were being led by a god.

 Apollo revealed himself after reaching safety.
 He claimed the land and set up his famed oracle.
 It was a tribute to his journey as the Delphic Dolphin.